Francesco Andreini

-Francesco Andreini was the leader of the Gelosi commedia dell'arte troupe and had he not brought this type of theater elsewhere, it would not have made it further to the mainstream media and developed into multilingualism and oral and textual transmissions.
-His role of Capitano made its way into modern media with adapted versions solely based on the original Capitano.
-Francesco had an impact on today's theater and improvisation.
+Francesco Andreini was the leader of the Gelosi commedia dell'arte troupe, and had he not brought this type of theatre elsewhere, it would not have made it further to the mainstream media and developed into multilingualism and oral and textual transmissions.
+His role as Capitano made its way into modern media with adapted versions solely based on the original Capitano.
+Francesco had an impact on today's theatre and improvisation.

 Life

-Andreini was a soldier under the banner of the Medici in the Ottoman–Venetian War (1570–1573).
+Andreini was a soldier under the banner of the Medici in the Ottoman–Venetian War.
 He turned to theatre after 8 years in a Turkish jail.